 To be finally saved is to be brought over to the new world of righteousness.
 This new world will come into existence after the final resurrection.
 All of the citizens of the gigantic new earth will have Christ in them to at least a thirtyfold extent.
 They will be far larger, grander, and more competent in what they do, than any human being who has lived on the former earth.
 They are children of the resurrection, no longer just intelligent animals, no longer just the offspring of Adam and Eve.

 The next level of the inhabitants of the new earth is the Royal Priesthood, whose home is the New Jerusalem.
 They are larger and more competent yet.
 Christ has been brought forth in their personality to a sixtyfold extent, as I see the picture.

-We must press fully into the surrender to God before we can go past the Veil and appear before the Mercy Seat, the Lid of Reconciliation.
-Now we are part of the Ark of the Covenant; part of the Body of Christ; part of the manifestation of God.
+We must press fully into surrendering to God before we can go past the Veil and appear before the Mercy Seat, the Lid of Reconciliation.
+Then we will be part of the Ark of the Covenant, part of the Body of Christ, part of the manifestation of God.